-FY16 Determination of Eligibility Application
+FY20 Determination of Eligibility Application

-Submit 1 original and 10 copies to: Jane A. Guy, City of Salem, Dept. of Planning & Community Development, 120 Washington St., Salem, MA 01970 or jguy@salem.com.
-To ensure consideration for FY16 Community Preservation Act funding, please submit this no later than Monday, January 4, 2016.
+Submit 1 original and 10 copies to: Jane A. Guy, City of Salem, Dept. of Planning & Community Development, 98 Washington St., Salem, MA 01970.
+To ensure consideration for Community Preservation Act funding, please submit this no later than Monday, January 6, 2020.
 Early applications are encouraged.
 Projects determined eligible will be invited to submit a Funding Application.
+Call or submit questions to jayy@salem.com.